duckduckgo/duckduckgo-documentation/README.md

 DuckDuckGo-Documentation
 ========================

-Central repository for all general DuckDuckGo Documentation
+Central repository for all DuckDuckGo Documentation